Christophe-Martini/gcd-project/README.md

 and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.

-The project consisted in elaborating a clean dataset from data disptached in the mutliple separate following files :
+The project consisted in elaborating a clean dataset from data disptached in the multiple separate following files :

 - features.txt': List of all features.